mfgCode/ble-scanner/README.md

 ## Known issues

 1. The first packet will always be invalid as this is the console output of hcidump.
-Validation packets needs to be done by the callback().
+Packet validation needs to be done by the callback().